Better Collective Recruitment Privacy Notice

 2.1.
 Application submission:

-The first phase of the application process is filling in the online application form in our Recruitment Portal, Better People Portal.
+The first phase of the application process is filling in the online application form in our recruitment portal.
 In this phase we process the following personal information about you:

 2.1.1Personal identification data (PII):